Happy City Golf Resort

 The next ten holes form the Mountain Breeze Course, and most trouble is to the right.
 This course is more open with wider fairways that invite more aggressive play especially for those who play a draw.
 However, it too is far from a pushover.
 The final nine holes, The River Course, is the most challenging of all.
 While not as long, it’s a higher degree of target golf, and most holes have greens set on peninsulas or islands.
 High handicappers should probably avoid The River Course, and others might want to make sure they have plenty of balls in their bags.

 Two other unique and fun holes are the 7th and 16th duo.
-The par-3 7th features an enormous 60-yard green modeled after the Korean peninsula.
+The par-3 7th features a 60-yard green modeled after the Korean peninsula.
 The par-3 16th hole measures 178 yards and its design replicates the map of Thailand.

 Service and playing conditions at Happy City Golf Resort could be better and more widespread use of English would be nice.
 Nevertheless, the Chiang Rai golf resort is a reasonable choice for golf in the area.